 The Icelandic Layer Cake (lagkaka) or Randalín (stripey cake) has been the most popular cake since the late 1800s.
 It can be either brown (with spices) or white, and depending on the cake’s color, the filling was either prune jam, rhubarb jam, or buttercream.

-When Icelanders emigrated in their thousands to Canada and US in the late 1800s and early 1900s, they brought the recipe for this Icelandic layer cake with them.
+When Icelanders emigrated in their thousands to Canada and the US in the late 1800s and early 1900s, they brought the recipe for this Icelandic layer cake with them.
 It has since been very popular among West Icelanders.
 However, they traditionally use prune jam, while it is more common for Icelanders to use rhubarb jam (which became popular when they started growing rhubarb).

 The brown version of the cake is popular for Christmas as it includes cinnamon, clove, and ginger (but not as popular as laufabrauð).
 The white version is sometimes called “Vienna Tart.”
 Danish merchants brought the recipe with them in the mid-19th century, which quickly became popular in Iceland.